 “We love coming home to Gwen each day.
 We’re really happy this is our home.”

-Reported by Sharon Stephenson for our AA Directions Winter 2019 issue
+Reported by Sharon Stephenson for our AA Directions Summer 2019 issue